+Integrated Transport Block £50,000

+HS2 Growth Strategy £100,000

+Transport for West Midlands £100,000

+Future Council Programme £225,000

+Salaries £156,000

+Total £631,000

-4.2 4.2 Financial Implications (Will decisions be carried out within existing finance a ind Resources?)
-4.2.1 LGF capital funding of £2m will be provided to the Council in its previously agreed capacity as Accountable Body for GBSLEP (including all LGF resources) under section 31 of the Local Government Act 2003.
-The Council acting in a project delivery capacity will be required to enter into a Service Level Agreement with GBSLEP to formally secure and draw down resources, with the grant to be expended on the work packages described in Appendix A. These work packages have been agreed with the Cities and Local Growth Unit of Government.
-4.2.2 In addition to LGF resources secured from Government via the GBSLEP, a £0.631m has been committed to formulate an overall budget for the Sn £2.631m.
-This reflects Government requirements and levels of local contribution work including the HS2 Growth Strategy.
-A breakdown of the local contribution ow Hill Growth Strategy of bution provided for previous Local Contribution Source Integrated Transport Block £50,000 HS2 Growth Strategy £100,000 Transport for West Midlands £100,000 Future Council Programme £225,000 Salaries £156,000 Total £631,000 4.2.3 It should be noted that Integrated Transport Block capital resource Transportation and Highways Capital Funding Strategy approved by Cabi HS2 Growth Strategy and Transport for West Midlands revenue resources Chief Officer delegation to produce an updated strategic transport model network.
-This model will be used for the transport modelling elements Strategy. net in February 2016, while have been approved under for the city centre highway 4.2.4 Within the Future Council Programme a total of £0.225m revenue has been and 2017/18 to undertake a Ring Road Study and a revised Signage (Birmingham Connected/Clean Air Zone).
-This work has a large synergy Strategy and will be jointly procured for reasons of efficiency and value fo e Strategy as part of SN2 with the Snow Hill Growth 4.2.5 I.2.5 Salaries of project management resources within the Economy Directoral posts in Planning and Regeneration and Transport and Connectivity com These salaries will be covered by current funding models operating within the transport of the second secon plete the local contribution.
-4.2.6 Details of the estimated budget allocations for each work package to be pr the accompanying private report. ocured are contained within 4.2.7 1.2.7 There are no ongoing revenue costs associated with this report.
-4.3 1.3 Legal Implications 4.3.1 1.3.1 The arrangements set out in this report are in compliance with the powers set out in Section 1 of the Localism Act 2011. s of general competence as 4.3.2 Pre-Procurement Duty under the Public Service (Social Value) Act 2012: Consideration of whether to undertake a consultation exercise was discussed during the planning stage and it was agreed that this would not be required as tenderers will be asked how their bid addresses social value as part of the evaluation and no additional stakeholder consultation was required.
+- 4.2.3 It should be noted that Integrated Transport Block capital resources are included within the Transportation and Highways Capital Funding Strategy approved by Cabinet in February 2016, while HS2 Growth Strategy and Transport for West Midlands revenue resources have been approved under Chief Officer delegation to produce an updated strategic transport model for the city centre highway network.
+This model will be used for the transport modelling elements of the Snow Hill Growth Strategy. - 4.2.4 Within the Future Council Programme a total of £0.225m revenue has been allocated across 2016/17 and 2017/18 to undertake a Ring Road Study and a revised Signage Strategy as part of SN2 (Birmingham Connected/Clean Air Zone).
+This work has a large synergy with the Snow Hill Growth Strategy and will be jointly procured for reasons of efficiency and value for money. - 4.2.5 Salaries of project management resources within the Economy Directorate based upon three GR5 posts in Planning and Regeneration and Transport and Connectivity complete the local contribution.
+These salaries will be covered by current funding models operating within the Directorate. - 4.2.6 Details of the estimated budget allocations for each work package to be procured are contained within the accompanying private report. - 4.2.7 There are no ongoing revenue costs associated with this report. - 4.3 Legal Implications - 4.3.1 The arrangements set out in this report are in compliance with the powers of general competence as set out in Section 1 of the Localism Act 2011. - 4.3.2 | Pre-Procurement Duty under the Public Service (Social Value) Act 2012:

+Consideration of whether to undertake a consultation exercise was discussed during the planning stage and it was agreed that this would not be required as tenderers will be asked how their bid addresses social value as part of the evaluation and no additional stakeholder consultation was required.
 This consideration also included how this procurement exercise might improve the social and economic well-being of the city and will be addressed by evaluating social value.
-Page 137 of 254

-- 4.4 Public Sector Equality Duty (see separate guidance note) - 4.4.1 An initial screening for an Equality Assessment (EA) has been undertaken and has concluded that a full EA is not required at this time, with no adverse impacts on protected groups.
+- 4.4 Public Sector Equality Duty (see separate guidance note) - An initial screening for an Equality Assessment (EA) has been undertaken and has concluded that a full EA is not required at this time, with no adverse impacts on protected groups.
 This position will be reviewed as the strategy develops.
 The initial screening EA001514 is provided as Appendix B to this report.